JaronZ/github-tests/.github/ISSUE_TEMPLATE/BUG_REPORT_TEMPLATE.md

 ---
 name: Bug Report
-description: Create an issue for reporting a bug or unexpected behavior.
+about: Create an issue for reporting a bug or unexpected behavior.
 labels: bug

 body: